 Looking for ideas to be creative?
 Here is a post on the subject: Ways To Be Creative When You’re Not Artistic

-For those who want the visual, here is a YouTube video flip through of two of my Composition Notebook Journals:
+For those who want the visual, here are a YouTube video flip throughs of four of my Composition Notebook Journals:

 10 Ideas to Incorporate into Your Own Creative Journal From the Video